teracyhq/blog/source/_posts/2017-10-18-flask-classful-v0-14-0.markdown

 Lessons learned?
 ----------------

-We released v0.14.0 without breaking changes, notice and migration docs which hurt our users from upgrading.
+We released v0.14.0 without breaking changes notice and migration docs which hurt our users from upgrading.
 From now on, we will avoid introducing breaking changes but should add deprecated warnings before breaking things for the next version releases.